Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 leff – v.
 To inflate the rhetorical value of old speeches.
 “His analysis of Galileo’s argument was completely unleffened.”

 lume – v.
 To shed epistemological light on a subject.
-“After Chris lumed it, the conclusion was acceptable to everyone.”
+“After Christoph lumed it, the conclusion was acceptable to everyone.”
+Hence, lumer- ation, n. epistemological enhancement by argumentation.

 meuffel – v.
 To strategically maneuver an opponent into total silence.
 “His argument was working until he was meuffeled.”